evidence-dev/evidence/sites/docs/pages/components/custom-components/component-queries.md

 ## Dynamic Queries

-As your components become more sophisticated, you might need queries that change based on user input or component state.
-This is where dynamic queries come in.
-They extend the static query pattern to create interactive visualizations, filtered tables, or any component that needs to fetch different data based on user actions.
+For queries that change based on user input or component state, you need dynamic queries.
+This allows you to create interactive components.

 Here's an example that lets users control how many rows to display: